 Jingle Bell, Jingle Bam!

-My night ended with Jingle Bell, Jingle Bam!
+The “Nighttime Spectacular” for Jollywood Nights is Jingle Bell, Jingle Bam!
 This projection show occurs once, at 10PM.
-This is a marked change from last year’s 12:30AM showtime.
+This follows 2024’s schedule, departing from the original 2023 schedule with a single 12:30AM showtime.

-Jingle Bell, Jingle Bam! used to be a fixture of the holiday season at Hollywood Studios.
-While short of a spectacular show on its own, along with the great park-wide decorations and Sunset Seasons Greetings, it helped make Hollywood Studios the favorite holiday park for many commentators, us included.
+Years ago—before Jollywood Nights existed—Jingle Bell, Jingle Bam! was a fixture of the holiday season at Hollywood Studios.
+While short of a spectacular show on its own, it did well alongside the great park-wide decorations and Sunset Seasons Greetings to make Hollywood Studios the favorite holiday park for many commentators, us included.

-Then it got cut from the 2020 through 2022 seasons altogether before returning exclusively behind the Jollywood Nights paywall last year.
+Then it got cut from the 2020 through 2022 seasons altogether before returning exclusively behind the Jollywood Nights paywall in 2023.
 I don’t want to rehash old complaints, and I’m at least glad Sunset Seasons Greetings remains for non-event guests.

 Jingle Bell, Jingle Bam! is a projection show with a few pyrotechnic effects that features the team of Prep & Landing.
 It’s a bit niche but highly accessible, and there’s some Nightmare Before Christmas thrown in there too (slightly less niche and arguably less accessible if you have no background on it).
 It’s overall a fun show and I’d call it a must-see as part of the event.